Multi-Scale McKean-Vlasov SDEs: Moderate Deviation Principle in Different Regimes: Definitions and main results

 We give some comments for the conditions above. \begin{remark} (i) Conditions \eref{A11} and (\ref{A21}) is used to guarantee the existence and uniqueness of strong solutions to system \eref{E2}.
 Conditions \eref{sm} and $({\mathbf{A}}{\mathbf{3}})$ imply that for any $\beta\in (0,\kappa)$, there exists $C_{\beta}>0$ such that for any $x\in\RR^n, y\in\RR^m$, $\mu\in\mathcal{P}_2$,

-In addition, the dissipative condition \eref{sm} is also used to guarantee the existence and uniqueness of invariant measures to the frozen equation (\ref{FEQ2}).
+{In addition, the dissipative condition \eref{sm} is also used to guarantee the existence and uniqueness of invariant measures to the frozen equation (\ref{FEQ2}).}

-(ii) Condition $({\mathbf{A}}{\mathbf{2}})$ is mainly used to derive some regularities of solutions to Poisson equation (\ref{PE}) (cf.~\cite[Proposition 4.1]{RSX1}), which plays a crucial role in characterizing the rate function of the MDP to system \eref{E2}.
+{(ii) Condition $({\mathbf{A}}{\mathbf{2}})$ is mainly used to derive some regularities of solutions to Poisson equation (\ref{PE}) (cf.~\cite[Proposition 4.1]{RSX1}), which plays a crucial role in characterizing the rate function of the MDP to system \eref{E2}.
+Note that \cite{HLLS} imposed some stronger regularity conditions in the study of the central limit theorem, which is mainly used to show the convergence of the quadratic variational process (cf.~Lemma 3.4 in \cite{HLLS}), whereas in the proof of MDP we do not follow the argument of \cite{HLLS} and thus do not need e.g.~the condition (2.10) in \cite{HLLS}.
+From the same reason, we only need a weaker condition (\ref{sm}) compared with \cite{HLLS}.}